deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

-**ANALYSIS:** After we added more preprocessing (missing value imputer, scaling and OHE) the training and test scores  balanced out, whereas adding additional features improved the training score but worsened the test score.
+**ANALYSIS:** After we added more preprocessing (missing value imputer, scaling and OHE) the training and test scores  balanced out, whereas adding additional features and using a polynomial basic function improved the training score but worsened the test score.
 Using regularization has started to bring them back into balance... but still a long way from a _good_ score.

 ![png](boro_01_current_market_value_files/boro_01_current_market_value_92_0.png)